limx0/nautilus_talks/20220617/slides.md

 ## Speaker - Chris
 * Non-traditional background coming from another industry
 * A long fascination and interest in financial markets, programming and computing
-* Had been writing my own trading platform as what I required from existing platforms such as MetaTrader 4, C Trader, NinjaTrader didn’t exist
+* Started writing a trading platform as MetaTrader 4, C Trader, NinjaTrader didn’t meet requirements
 * NautilusTrader originally written in C#
-* Started working for an FX trading firm based in Singapore focusing on ML
+* Started working for an FX trading firm based in Singapore focusing on ML and adapter it to their operation

 ---
 <!-- @brad -->